dividebysandwich/shareboxx/README.md

 - Run ```sudo ./setup-ssl.sh```

 Done!
 You should now be able to connect to the Shareboxx access point and be directed to the Shareboxx main page.
 You can use the web UI to copy files to /shareboxx/files, or you can copy files onto a USB drive and mount that under /shareboxx/files for example.
-You may want to install a malware detection tool like [LMD](https://www.rfxn.com/projects/linux-malware-detect/) to automatically scan uploaded files.
+You may want to install a [malware detection tool](https://github.com/dividebysandwich/shareboxx/wiki/How-to-set-up-a-malware-scanner-to-automatically-scan-uploads) to automatically scan uploaded files.